lapohosorsolya/AmalgaMo/README.md

         ├── merge_3.pfm
         └── ...

+Depending on the input motif format, `AmalgaMo_PPMs.pfm` may instead present itself as a file with a different extension (e.g. `AmalgaMo_PPMs.jaspar`).
+The output format always matches the input format.
+To convert to other formats, see the section below.

+When applying AmalgaMo in any subsequent motif analysis, map your "hits" to the original HOCOMOCO motif names using the `AmalgaMo_results.json` file.

 Note that AmalgaMo merged motifs are *always* **position-probability matrices**, regardless of the selected input and output format (counts or probabilities in HOCOMOCO/JASPAR/MEME format).

 Example outputs for the optimized merged motif set from the associated manuscript are available in [example_output](/example_output).

-## Running monaLisa regression using the output of AmalgaMo

 ### Converting AmalgaMo output to JASPAR format

-An accessory script is available in [extra](/extra) for converting the NumPy archive file output of AmalgaMo into a single JASPAR-formatted file.
+An accessory script is available in [motif_conversion](/motif_conversion) for converting the NumPy archive file output of AmalgaMo into a single JASPAR-formatted file.
 This converted file can then be used to run the monaLisa pipeine.

     <environment>/bin/python numpy_to_jaspar.py
         -i <path to AmalgaMo output directory>/AmalgaMo_PPMs.npz